AlecAivazis/survey/README.md

 ```

 Fields and values that come from a `MultiSelect` prompt can be one of two different things.
 If you pass an `int`
 the field will have a slice of the selected indices.
-If you instead pass a string, the string values selected
+If you instead pass a string, a slice of the string values
-will be written to the field.
+selected will be written to the field.

 The user can also press `esc` to toggle the ability cycle through the options with the j and k keys to do down and up respectively.